wangxf2000/StreamProcessingDemo/Readme.md

  ```

  ## Login to Cloudera Manager
-- Login to Cloudera Manager web UI by opening http://{YOUR_IP}:7180 and log in with admin/admin
+- Login to Cloudera Manager web UI by opening http://{YOUR_IP}:7180 and log in with **admin/admin**,you can get the YOUR_IP from the instructor.
 - You will see a list of Hadoop components running on your node on the left side of the page

 - They should all show green (ie started) status.
 If not, start them by Cloudera Manager via 'restart service' menu for that service